sktime/sktime/docs/source/developer_guide.rst

 * install a local developer setup of ``sktime``, see :ref:`installation`
 * set up CI tests locally and ensure they know how to check them remotely, see :ref:`continuous_integration`
 * get familiar with the git workflow (:ref:`git_workflow`) and coding standards (:ref:`coding_standards`)
+* when adding persistence for fitted framework models, follow the native artifact contract in :ref:`serialization_ref`
 * feel free, at any point in time, to post questions on Discord, or ask core developers for help (see here for a `list of core developers <https://www.sktime.net/en/latest/about/team.html>`_)

 * feel free to join the collaborative coding sessions for pair programming or getting help on developer set-up